-ecoregion - a regional classification based on climate and terrain; defined by Robert G. Bailey, USDA, see www.fs.fed.us/institute/ecoregions/ecoreg1_home.html.

-emissions - release of pollutants from natural and human sources.

-environmental data - any measurements or information that describe environmental processes, location, or conditions; ecological or health effects and consequences; or the performance of environmental technology.
-Environmental data include information collected directly from measurements, produced from models, and compiled from other sources such as databases or the literature.

-free acidity - free hydrogen ions in solution not bound in other chemical compounds.

-metadata - data and other information about another data set.

-nutrient - chemical compounds that enhance the growth of organisms.

-peer review - a critical review of a specific scientific and/or technical product to corroborate scientific defensibility, which may include an in-depth assessment of assumptions, calculations, extrapolations, alternative interpretations, methodology, acceptance criteria, and conclusions pertaining to the specific scientific and/or technical products and of the supporting documentation.

-performance evaluation - a quantitative test to determine whether a measurement system can obtain results that meet tolerance limits.

-pH - a measure of free hydrogen ion in solution on a logarithmic scale.

-precipitation - water that falls from the atmosphere, generally snow, rain, and ice, but not fog.

-precipitation chemistry - chemical changes occurring in a liquid state in the atmosphere.

-- precision a measure of mutual agreement among individual measurements of the same property, usually under prescribed similar conditions, expressed generally in terms of the standard deviation. - Quality Assurance (QA) an integrated system of management activities involving planning, implementation, documentation, assessment, reporting, and quality improvement to ensure that a process, item, or service is of the necessary type and quality expected by the client; generally implemented after an activity has occurred. - Quality Assurance Plan (QAP) a formal document describing in comprehensive detail the necessary QA, QC, and other technical activities that must be implemented to ensure that the results of the work performed will satisfy stated performance criteria. - Quality Control (QC) the overall system of technical activities to measure the attributes and performance of a process, item, or service against defined standards to verify that they meet the stated requirements established by the customer; operational techniques and
+- ecoregion a regional classification based on climate and terrain; defined by Robert G. Bailey, USDA, see www.fs.fed.us/institute/ecoregions/ecoreg1\home.html. - emissions release of pollutants from natural and human sources. - environmental data any measurements or information that describe environmental processes, location, or conditions; ecological or health effects and consequences; or the performance of environmental technology.
+Environmental data include information collected directly from measurements, produced from models, and compiled from other sources such as databases or the literature. - free acidity free hydrogen ions in solution not bound in other chemical compounds. - metadata data and other information about another related data set (e.g., instrument maintenance logs as metadata for direct instrument readings). - nutrient chemical compounds that enhance the growth of organisms. - peer review a critical review of a specific scientific and/or technical product to corroborate scientific defensibility, which may include an in-depth assessment of assumptions, calculations, extrapolations, alternative interpretations, methodology, acceptance criteria, and conclusions pertaining to the specific scientific and/or technical products and of the supporting documentation. - performance evaluation a quantitative test to determine whether a measurement system can obtain results that meet tolerance limits. - pH a measure of free hydrogen ion in solution on a logarithmic scale. - precipitation -water that falls from the atmosphere, generally snow, rain, and ice, but not fog. - precipitation chemistry chemical changes occurring in a liquid state in the atmosphere. - precision a measure of mutual agreement among individual measurements of the same property, usually under prescribed similar conditions, expressed generally in terms of the standard deviation. - Quality Assurance (QA) an integrated system of management activities involving planning, implementation, documentation, assessment, reporting, and quality improvement to ensure that a process, item, or service is of the necessary type and quality expected by the client; generally implemented after an activity has occurred. - Quality Assurance Plan (QAP) a formal document describing in comprehensive detail the necessary QA, QC, and other technical activities that must be implemented to ensure that the results of the work performed will satisfy stated performance criteria.